zeromq/pyczmq/README.md

 This is still a work in progress, not all of the API is fully wrapped yet.

+Most of the core context, socket, socket option, polling, beacon, auth, and cert functions are provided.

+Some functions will probably not be wrapped, notably those that provide duplicate functionality to built-in python type or libraries like zlist, zhash, zsys, zclock, etc.

 CZMQ functions are exposed via the cffi library's ABI access mode.
 No compiler is required to use it.
 The czmq library is accessed with dlopen and a set of parsed function declarations.